 Accessibility at BC

-To begin the accommodation request process for physical and mental disabilities please register online with BC’s Disability Services Office.
+• To begin the accommodation request process for physical and mental disabilities, please see details below about how to register with either BC's Disability Services Office or The Connors Family Learning Center.

-Students seeking support services from Boston College on the basis of a diagnosed learning disability or attention deficit disorder/attention deficit hyperactivity disorder must register with Academic & Student Services.
+Students seeking support services from Boston College on the basis of a diagnosed learning disability or attention deficit disorder/attention deficit hyperactivity disorder must register with The Connors Family Learning Center.
 Students must complete the following steps in order to register:

 Students who are seeking support services from Boston College on the basis of a diagnosed physical or mental disability must register with the Disability Services Offices.
 Students must complete the following steps in order to register: